expressjs/expressjs.com/4x/en/api/app-listen.md

 The `app` returned by `express()` is in fact a JavaScript `Function`, designed to be passed to Node's HTTP servers as a callback to handle requests.
-This enables you to provide both HTTP and HTTPS versions of your app with the same code base easily, as the app does not inherit from these (it is simply a callback):
+This makes it easy to provide both HTTP and HTTPS versions of your app with the same code base, as the app does not inherit from these (it is simply a callback):

 ```js